ttatsf/DebounceFunc/README.md

       //Do anything you want only when the debounced data is falling.
     }
   }
+  delay(1);
-  delay(1); //Regulate the loop()'s delay time.
-Longer delay may make your sketch stable,but it delays actions and reduces the debounce resolution.
+  //Regulate the loop()'s delay time.
+  //Longer delay may make your sketch stable,
+  //but it delays actions and reduces the debounce resolution.
 }
 ```
 You can also use other function objects in the same way.